 To facilitate the calculation of an annual data series, retail food baskets' contents are fixed over relatively long periods of time.
-Estimates of farm share denote the proportion of the consumer's dollar earned by agriculture for a basket of foods representing what American households bought at a particular period in time.
+Estimates of farm share denote the proportion of the consumer's dollar earned by agriculture for a basket of foods representing what American households bought at a specific period in time.

-In reporting annual estimates, ERS assumes that retail food baskets are similar to the foods which BLS prices for calculating the CPI (U.S. city-average series).
+In reporting annual estimates, ERS assumes retail food baskets are similar to the foods BLS prices for calculating the CPI (U.S. city-average series).
 The value of a retail basket in year t can then be approximated as the product of its base year value, Q'rPr0, and an adjustment factor to account for retail price inflation.
 This adjustment factor is the ratio of the CPI for the commodity in question at time t, CPIt, to the same CPI in the base year of the data series, CPI0.
 ERS uses the following formula to approximate the farm share of a retail basket: